Colorado Apartment Renter's Guide

 Credit Report / Typical Questions

 The landlord will ask for authorization to get a copy of your credit report, which will show him/her how you have handled your financial obligations in the past.
+A landlord will prefer to rent to someone who has a good history of paying rent and other bills on time.
+Most landlords also screen for criminal history.
+Criminal criteria varies.

 The landlord CAN ask you questions such as the following:

-- Are you a registered sex offender?
+- Whether the appplicant is a registered sex offender

 The landlord CANNOT make rental decisions based on the following: